XiaofanHuCoding/Dataquest_Project/README.md

 # Dataquest Project

 ## Project Directory:
-1. App Store
+1. App Store - Mission 350
-2. Hacker News
+2. Hacker News - Mission 356
-3. Ebay Used Car Sale
+3. Ebay Used Car Sale - Mission 294
 4. American Community Survey - Mission 146
 5. Gender Gap in College Degree - Mission 149
+6. Employee Exit Surveys - Mission 348

 ## Project Details
 ### 1. App Store
+  - This is a guided project from Data Scientist in Python path, step 1, Python for Data Science: Fundamentals.
+  - The source of the data was from statista.com.
+It contains app data from Apple store and Google play.
+  - The goal of this project to collect and analyze data about mobile apps available on App store and Google play.
+  - The following questions were answered after this project:
+  1) Come up with at least one app profile recommendation for Apple store.
+  2) Come up with at least one app profile recommendation for Google play.

 ### 2. Hacker News
+  - This is a guided project from Data Scientist in Python path, step 1, Python for Data Science: Intermediate.
+  - Hacker News is a site started by the startup incubator Y Combinator, where user-submitted stories (known as "posts") are voted and commented upon, similar to reddit.
+Hacker News is extremely popular in technology and startup circles, and posts that make it to the top of Hacker News' listings can get hundreds of thousands of visitors as a result.
+  - The following questions were answered after this project:
+  1) Which hours should you create a post during to have a higher chance of receiving comments?

 ### 3. Ebay Used Car Sale
+  - This is a guided project from Data Scientist in Python path, step 2, Pandas and NumPy Fundamentals.
+  - The aim of this project is to clean the data and analyze the included used car listings.

 ### 4. American Community Survey
-  - It is a guided project from Data Scientist in Python path, step 2, Exploratory Data Visualization.
+  - This is a guided project from Data Scientist in Python path, step 2, Exploratory Data Visualization.
   - The dataset was originally from American Community Survey, then FiveThirtyEight cleaned the dataset and released it on their Github repo.
   - The purpose of the guided project is to practice data Visualization in Matplotlib.
 The plots used in this project includes: scatter plot, histogram plot, scatter matrix plot, bar plot, box plot, and hexagonal plot.
   - The following questions were answered after this project: